-You may be thinking why I am I writing a post on home insurance for childminders?
+You may be thinking why am I writing a post on home insurance for childminders?
 After all, it’s quite a niche topic.
-Well, my wife is a childminder and finding suitable insurance was something I struggled with for many years.
+Well, my wife is a childminder, and finding suitable insurance was something I struggled with for many years.

 I am not willing to pay through the nose for insurance, especially when my wife already pays for public liability insurance.

 So I gave up on comparison websites.
-There are specialised companies that offer insurance but as they are specialised, you will often pay more.
+I took a look at some specialised companies that offer home insurance for childminding but found they often charged more.

 Trawling through home insurance providers, I found a pleasant surprise.
-Nationwide had this little gem in their T&C’s:
+Direct Line had this little gem in their T&C’s:

-That’s right, childminding is not counted as proper work (joking)!
+That’s right, in Direct Lines’ eyes, childminding is not counted as proper work (joking)!
 The good news is you can mind from home without penalty.
 No longer do you need to pay extra, for what is very little risk.

-I called Nationwide to check the above and they confirmed that minded children are treated as your own.
+I called Direct Line to check the above and they confirmed that minded children are treated as your own.

 Any other companies offering home insurance for childminders?

 Another company you can look at is Churchill.
 This is another mainstream provider and will offer a very competitive price.

 Both Churchill and Direct Line are underwritten by U K Insurance Limited.
 This basically means that they all provide exactly the same product, just at slightly different prices.